activetheory/Paper-Planes-Android-Experiment/PushNotifications/README.md

 As people catch and throw planes from around the world, push notifications was utilized in the Android app to notify users that their plane has been caught and thrown.

-Firebase Cloud Messaging (FCM) was used to send push notifications to the app.
-This example demonstrates utilizing Firebase libraries to receive push notifications within the Android app.
+Firebase Cloud Messaging (FCM) is used to send push notifications to the app.
+The example files demonstrates how Firebase libraries were utilized to receive messages within the Android app.

-### Subscribing to FCM
+### Subscribing to Messages

-In `build.gradle` file for the application, both `firebase-core` and `firebase-messaging` libraries have been imported.
+In the `build.gradle` file for the application, import the latest `firebase-core` and `firebase-messaging` libraries.

-The Firebase libraries manage registering and subscribing to the FCM service to receive push notifications via FCM.
-Once a client token is ready, it can be accessed with the following line of code:
+These libraries manage subscribing to the FCM service to receive push notifications.
+Once subscribed, a token is provided, and this token is used to let the backend know who to notify when that plane is updated.
+Once ready, the token can be accessed with the following line of code:

 ```
 FirebaseInstanceId.getInstance().getToken();
 ```

-The `FirebaseInstanceIDService` can be extended to listen for updates to the token.
-Once a token has been received, this token is used by the app to associate a plane with that client.
+Extend the `FirebaseInstanceIDService` class to listen for updates to the token as the token may change.

 ### Handling Messages

-See `MyFirebaseMessagingService` for handling of push notifications.
-This class extends `FirebaseMessagingService` and will fire off event handlers when messages are received.
+See `MyFirebaseMessagingService` class for handling of push notifications.
+This class extends `FirebaseMessagingService` and is used to handle messages as they are received, as well as send rich local push notifications in the app.

 `onMessageReceived` is called when a push notification message is received.
 If the app is running, rich notifications are generated and displayed to the user with actions to view details of a plane or fold a new plane.

-The following code can be used to build rich notifications:
+Use `NotificationCompat` to build rich notifications in a backward compatible way.

 ```
 NotificationCompat.Builder notificationBuilder = new NotificationCompat.Builder(this)